Common Causes of Car Accidents in South Florida

 You’ve likely seen the images on the evening news of the back end of a car that has crashed into the wall of a building.
 While you might think that car incursions are rare, they occur about 60 times each day throughout the U.S. causing approximately 500 fatalities and 3,600 injuries per year.
 (Storefront Safety Council)

-At the Yeboah Law Group, we want to be the Fort Lauderdale law firm that you turn to when you have been injured due to the negligence of another driver.
+At the Yeboah Law Group, we want to be the South Florida law firm that you turn to when you have been injured due to the negligence of another driver.
 We are accessible and dependable, and we are focused on protecting your right to recover compensation when you have been injured due to no fault of your own.

 What is a car incursion?